JAYASREE1408/what-happens-when/README.rst

 - The properties and methods that causes reflow are - clientHeight,clientLeft,clientTop,clientWidth,focus,scrollIntoView
 - Display none,resizing the window,chnaging the font size
-- Eg: Optimization we used to avoid recalculation...Small Jquery code.What se used there is getting here and setting and again getting here and setting.This property is going to trigger recalculation.To avoid recalculation we need to bunch all our get and set together.In 1st eg we kind of do it twice...But in second eg we did it only once.@nd eg 3 ms we finish it.But in 1st we finish it 4 ms.
+- Eg: Optimization we used to avoid recalculation...Small Jquery code.What se used there is getting here and setting and again getting here and setting.This property is going to trigger recalculation.To avoid recalculation we need to bunch all our get and set together.In 1st eg we kind of do it twice...But in second eg we did it only once and eg 3 ms we finish it.But in 1st we finish it 4 ms.

 Stategies:
 - display none properties manipulations